 To create a title, if one of the title layouts has been selected, click on Click to add title and then type the title text.
 To add text content, depending on the slide layout selected, click on Click to add text.
 To adjust the formatting of the title, subtitle or content modify the presentation style; see the Impress Guide Chapter 2 Using Slide Masters, Styles, and Templates for more information.

+Note

+Text and graphic elements can be readjusted at any time during the preparation of the presentation, but changing the layout of a slide that already contains some contents can have an effect on the content format.
+Therefore, it is recommended that you pay particular attention to the layout you select to prevent any loss of content.

+Tip

+To view the names for the included layouts, use the Tooltip feature: position the cursor on an icon in the Layout section (or on any toolbar icon) and its name will be displayed in a small rectangle.

+If tooltips are not enabled, choose Tools > Options > LibreOffice > General > Help and select the Tips option.
+If the Extended tips option is also selected, you will get more detailed tooltip information, but the tooltip names themselves will not be provided.